gabrielaBelsley/OptimalFAs_3DT1Maps/ReadMe.md

 # Optimal FAs for 3D T1 mapping using VIBE

-The scripts implements the theoretical framework described in the paper:
+The scripts implement the theoretical framework described in the paper:

 'Optimal Flip Angles for In Vivo Liver 3D T1 Mapping and B1+ Mapping at 3T'

 Gabriela Belsley (1), Damian J. Tyler (1), Matthew D. Robson (1,2), Elizabeth M. Tunnicliffe (1)